For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

 Place the iron-on vinyl plastic side down onto the cutting mat.
 Make sure the shiny plastic carrier sheet is facing downwards, so it doesn’t get cut.
 Smooth the vinyl onto the cutting mat with your fingers or a brayer.

-Now is also a good time to check to make sure that your machine has the fine point blade installed.
+Now is also a good time to double check to make sure that your machine has the fine point blade installed.

 6. Insert mat into machine and cut